Updated April 8, 2023

 Do While Loop means to do something while the condition is TRUE.
 It is like a logical function which works based on TRUE or FALSE.
-So if the condition is TRUE it will keep executing the statement inside the loop but if the condition is FALSE straight away it will exit the Do While statement.
-The working of VBA Do While Loop is shown in the figure given below.
+So if the condition is TRUE, it will keep executing the statement inside the loop, but if the condition is FALSE straight away, it will exit the Do While statement.
+The working of the VBA Do While Loop is shown in the figure given below.

-In the first syntax “Do While” loop checks the condition first and gives the condition result as TRUE or FALSE.
-If the condition is TRUE it will execute the code and perform a specified task and if the condition is FALSE then it will exit the loop.
+In the first syntax “Do While” loop checks the condition first and gives the condition result is TRUE or FALSE.
+If the condition is TRUE, it will execute the code and perform a specified task, and if the condition is FALSE, then it will exit the loop.

-If you have not understood anything in the theory part nothing to worry.
+If you have not understood anything in the theory part nothing to worry about.
 I will explain to you the simple set of examples to have a fair knowledge about this loop.